 Paperless processes help with document management

-As we’ve discussed, a paperless manufacturing process requires electronic documentation instead of paper-based forms and spreadsheets.
+As we’ve discussed, a paperless manufacturing process requires electronic documentation instead of paper based forms and spreadsheets.
 The traditionally created PCB bill of materials is a printed copy of a spreadsheet, which is unacceptable in a paperless system.
 This bill of materials may even have to be manually re-entered depending on spreadsheet format compatibility.
-The ideal solution for a paperless manufacturing is for the data to be available online.
+The ideal solution for a paperless manufacturing BOM is for the data to be available online.

 Using a paperless system can benefit your company